 Although a person may have more than one illness causing dementia, symptoms sometimes can distinguish one form from another.
 For example, early in the course of frontotemporal dementia, people may display a lack of social awareness and develop obsessions with eating.

 A doctor or other health professional will conduct a mental status exam.
 This test usually involves such activities as having the person tell what day and year it is, repeat a series of words, draw a clock face, and count back from 100 by 7s.

 Many medical conditions can cause mental impairment.
 During a physical exam, the doctor will look for signs of other medical conditions and have lab tests done to find any treatable condition.
 Routine tests include:

 Other lab tests that may be done include:

 Brain imaging tests such as CT scans and MRI may also be done to make sure another problem isn't causing the symptoms.
-These tests may rule out brain tumors, strokes, normal-pressure hydrocephalus , or other conditions that could cause dementia symptoms.
+These tests may rule out brain tumors, strokes, normal-pressure hydrocephalus, or other conditions that could cause a loss of mental abilities.